 How Long Do You Have to Sue Your Doctor for Medical Errors in Florida?

-A rule known as the “statute of limitations” creates a deadline for filing your medical malpractice lawsuit in Florida.
+A rule called the “statute of limitations” creates a deadline for filing your medical malpractice lawsuit in Florida.
 The Florida medical malpractice statute of limitations is two years, which is how long you have from the time of injury to sue your doctor or other parties.

-There is an exception known as the “discovery rule,” which allows extra time to sue in situations where an injury is not discovered until many months or years have already passed.
-However, it is in your best interests to act as early as possible, while vital evidence is still well-preserved.
+An exception known as the “discovery rule” allows extra time to sue when an injury is not discovered until many months or years have already passed.
+However, acting as early as possible is in your best interests while vital evidence is still well-preserved.

 Ask a Miami Medical Malpractice Lawyer if You Have a Case

 Medical malpractice is an exceptionally complex area of the law in Florida.
-If your injuries were caused by a medical error, be sure to choose an attorney who is qualified to handle your case.
+If a medical error caused your injuries, choose an experienced Miami medical malpractice attorney qualified to handle your case.
 For a free legal consultation, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online today.